DFRobot/DFRobot_ICG20660L/README.md

  void setSampleDiv(uint8_t div);

 /**
- * @brief Reset, the register will restore the initial value, you need to call begin to configuration.
+ * @brief Reset, the register will restore the initial value, and you need to call begin to configuration.
  */
 void reset();

 /**
- * @brief Enter sleep mode, it will reduce power consumption, and The gyroscope and acceleration will stop working.
+ * @brief Entering sleep mode, it will reduce power consumption, and The gyroscope and acceleration will stop working.
  * @n You need to call wakeup function to wake up sensor.
  */
 void sleep();

 /**
- * @brief Waking up sensor from sleep, and you will restore the configuration before sleep.
+ * @brief Wake up sensor from sleep, and you will restore the configuration before sleep.
  */
 void wakeup();